inspiredlabs/alessandroronca/site/content/about/applications.md

 ---

 Applying engineering principles across developing countries has helped me discover inventive ways to  deliver the right solution.
-In this area, my work aims to achieve maximum effect and conciously allocate resources.
+In this area, my work aims to achieve maximum effect and consciously allocate resources.

 The following applications are low-resource, low-impediment and often exceptionally cheap.
 All these implementations are available for hands-on inspection at **PeR**.